-- light rail [ ]1/2 mile target area 📃 Affordable H+T: 45% and Less 📃 Unaffordable H+T: Greater than 45% target area is well over the 45 percent figure (54.0 percent).
+- light rail 1/2 mile target area Affordable H+T: 45% and Less Unaffordable H+T: Greater than 45% spends, on average, over 45% of their household income on housing and transportation.
 Note that these figures are averages and depend heavily upon public transit use; the more an individual uses public transportation for their travel needs, the more affordable their neighborhood becomes.